-But, when it comes to credit cards, the APR and the interest rate are the same.
-While your card may come with an annual fee or charges for late payments, balance transfers, and the like, card issuers generally don’t include these fees in the APR.
-It’s simply too difficult for credit card companies to predict which fees you will incur or how often you will incur them.
+When it comes to credit cards, however, the APR and the interest rate are the same.
+While your card may come with an annual fee or charges for late payments, balance transfers and the like, card issuers generally don’t include these fees in the credit card APR.
+It’s simply too difficult for issuers to predict which fees you will incur or how often you will incur them.

-While APR is used to describe the interest you’ll pay on loans and credit cards, APY refers to the interest you’ll earn on your savings over a year.
-The term APY—often referred to as earned annual rate or EAR—is commonly used by banks and investors to state your rate of return on savings and deposit accounts.
-In this case, you are the “lender” and the APY lets you know how much your money is earning in interest.
+While APR is used to describe the amount of interest you’ll pay annually, APY refers to the amount of interest you’ll earn over a year.
+Sometimes referred to as an earned annual rate (or EAR), an APY is commonly used by banks and investors to state the total rate of return you’ll receive on savings and deposit accounts.
+In this case, you are the “lender” and the APY lets you know how much interest your money is earning.

 Unlike APR, APY takes compound interest into account.
-However, APY doesn’t include any fees because that would drag down the return rate, making it harder for banks and financial institutions to attract more investors.
+However, APY doesn’t include any fees.
+One reason this may be is that doing so would drag down the return rate, making it harder for banks and financial institutions to attract more investors.